 Butcher Box currently offers three types of meat – beef, chicken and pork – with the goal of bringing you the very best.
 The quality of the meat is pretty impressive, if I say so myself!

-The pasture-raised birds spend their entire lives foraging in the field with plenty of room to move around and interact with other chickens.
+- Organic and Free-Range Chicken.
+The free-range birds spend most of their lives foraging in the field with plenty of room to move around and interact with other chickens.
 Thanks to all this exercise, these birds will naturally be leaner than conventional chicken.

 How Much Does Butcher Box Cost?

-This is a frugal food blog and no review can get away without discussing the numbers.
+This is a frugal food blog and no honest review of Butcher Box can get away without discussing the numbers.

 If you check out their site, Butcher Box prices their boxes by meals, where 6oz equals one meal.
 This makes their pricing look a little different than the per pound price I’m sharing here.